Skip to content

 The 250 included minutes are generous for $49, but the critical detail is feature gating.
 Calendar integration, advanced call routing, and other features that many businesses consider essential sit on the $149/month and higher tiers.
 The base plan handles straightforward call answering and message taking, but if you need the AI to book appointments or integrate with your workflow, the real cost can be triple the advertised price.

-Hey Rosie adds SMS but does not offer WhatsApp, and it does not publish HIPAA compliance.
+Hey Rosie adds SMS but does not publish HIPAA compliance, and its voice runs on Bland AI rather than a native stack.
 For businesses that genuinely only need basic call answering with high minute volume, the base plan delivers.
 For anything beyond that, the Trillet vs Hey Rosie comparison details where the feature-gating creates real limitations.

 Best for: Businesses with high call volume that only need basic call answering and message taking.